-In section 8.2 Non-Strategic Investments are the classification categories with details about how they are measured and reported.
+Below are the classification categories with details about how they are measured and reported.

 8.2 Non-Strategic Investments

 8.2.1 Fair Value Through Net Income (FVNI)

 Types of Investments Accounting Treatment Debt (bonds) Interest and dividends through net income as earned/declared.
 Equities (shares) Remeasure investment to fair value at each reporting date or upon sale, with gains/losses through net income.
 Can be recorded directly to investment or through an asset valuation account.